Edna-cyber/monet_generator/README.md

 ## How to Use

 1. Make sure you've installed all the necessary packages in the **Setup** section of painter.ipynb.
-Running this notebook doesn't require GPU or TPU.
+2. This notebook is CPU-based, you can modify the code to enable the use of GPU or TPU to speed up training.
-2. Code for saving and restoring checkpoints are provided in the notebook to help training the model over a large number of epochs.
+3. Code for saving and restoring checkpoints are provided in the notebook to help train the model over a large number of epochs.
-3. I've listed all my experiments by the end of the notebook, using **the deep architecture for generator and training for 25+ epochs** is recommended.
+4. I've listed all my experiments by the end of the notebook, using **the deep architecture for generator and training for 25+ epochs** is recommended.

 ## Next Steps